 “I regret not going to the hospital when I became ill and getting a PCR test [a test that detects the presence of a virus in the system] because currently, I’m lost in the system with nobody fighting for me but myself,” she added.

 A common thread for most of the people who spoke to MNT about their experiences was that they wished they had access to more specialized resources and expert care.

 “I wish I had access to doctors who specialize in post-SARS and long-term illness.
 I wish my doctor got it and was a source of understanding and was willing to learn about this with me instead of trying to gaslight me into her comfort zone.
-I wish there was more research and understanding for those of us the health system wouldn’t let test for COVID but who are holding the lack of a positive test as a barrier.
+I wish there were more research and understanding for those of us [who] the health system wouldn’t let test for COVID but who are [using] the lack of a positive test as a barrier.
 I wish they would remember us when the COVID vaccine is available.”

 Bianca, Edith, and Julia all expressed a wish that their doctors would believe them and that they could access expert knowledge about the long-term impact of COVID-19.

 For instance, Edith told us that “[a]ccess to doctors and or women’s health experts about their research or insights about menstruation and COVID-19” would have been most helpful for her.